JoshData/django-database-storage-backend/README.md

 Put `'dbstorage'` in your `INSTALLED_APPS` in your `settings.py`.

-Add `DEFAULT_FILE_STORAGE = 'dbstorage.storage.DatabaseStorage'` to your `settings.py`.
+Add to your `settings.py`:

+	DEFAULT_FILE_STORAGE = 'dbstorage.storage.DatabaseStorage'

 Add to your `urls.py` URLconf:

-	url(r'^user-media', include('dbstorage.urls')),
+	url(r'^user-media/', include('dbstorage.urls')),

-`user-media` determines the URL path where media files are accessed from.
+`user-media/` determines the URL path where media files are accessed from.
 You can set this to anything.

 Add a File or ImageFile field to your model:

 	image = models.ImageField(upload_to='some-root')

-Files saved into this field will be stored in the database and available at the URL path `/user-media/some-root/{SHA1HASH}.{EXT}`.
-SHA1HASH is the SHA-1 hash of the file content.
-The file extension is normalized from the uploaded file's file extension (by round-tripping through [mimetypes.guess_type](https://docs.python.org/3.5/library/mimetypes.html#mimetypes.guess_type) and [mimetypes.guess_extension](https://docs.python.org/3.5/library/mimetypes.html#mimetypes.guess_extension)), so that no file name information besides the file's type is leaked.
+Files saved into this field will be stored in the database and available at the URL path `/user-media/some-root/{HASH}.{EXT}`. `HASH` is the SHA-1 hash of the file content.
+The file extension is replaced with a normalized file extension by auto-detecting the file type so that no file name information besides the file's type is leaked.
 This also prevents unauthorized users from randomly guessing the URLs to uploaded files.

 ## Features